prinzdezibel/terraform-hcloud-nixos/README.md

 To manage your cluster with `kubectl`, you can either use SSH to connect to a control plane node or connect to the Kube API directly.

+## Troubleshooting
+Sometimes `terraform apply` results in an error occurs during execution of Kustomize scripts.
+I've not been able to figure out the reason, but it is most likely a timing problem.
+Perhaps the resources are not created yet.
+Solution is to re-execute `terraform apply`.
+It should succeed the second time without error.